 allowed to use your router.

-laptop or wireless device you want to use your router.
-Then enter it
+wireless device you want to use your router.
+Then enter it into the

 |Mac OS GUI:

-as a series of hexadecimal values in one of
+MAC address appears as a series of hexadecimal values in one of

 Enter the MAC addresses of all your wireless devices into the MAC